 We understood this.
 The Matriarch taught us to see that others are different, to trade and help where we may.
 We helped them after the war, we traded with them, and they have helped us.
 Their land is vast, their people strong and wise.
 Their resources mixed with our trade routes have been a great benefit to both nation’s families.
 It only makes sense when two families entwine so deeply they eventually become one.
 It is a natural thing.”

 Tekakwitha blew softly through her lips dismissing his words as if unimportant.
 He was getting used to her abrupt manner.
 She waved over the darkest and most strikingly beautiful woman Toklo had ever seen.
-The woman’s skin was like chocolate straight from the Tawantinsuyu, and her hair was long, curly, and soft like a ready to shear sheep.
+The woman’s skin was like cocoa straight from the Tawantinsuyu, and her hair was long, curly, and soft like a ready to shear sheep.
 She was both similar and not in look to the Free Nations representatives.
 She wore her regality upon herself like a born leader.

 She wore a loose white cotton dress with wide sleeves.
 The edges were covered in bright embroidery of many colors, in intricate and strange designs.
 The bright white of the dress was like newly fallen snow, which only highlighted her dark skin and the colorful edge-work.
 Toklo took only a moments breath before connecting her dress and style with the pictures he had seen of the Habeshan Kingdom.
 Everyone from the Matriarchy loved coffee, and its source was the Habeshan.
 The woman glided over to stand beside Tekakwitha who introduced them.